TAR DNA-binding protein 43: Clinical significance

-HIV-1, the causative agent of acquired immunodeficiency syndrome (AIDS), contains an RNA genome that produces a chromosomally integrated DNA during the replicative cycle.
-Activation of HIV-1 gene expression by the transactivator "Tat" is dependent on an RNA regulatory element (TAR) located "downstream" (i.e. to-be transcribed at a later point in time) of the transcription initiation site.

 Mutations in the TARDBP gene are associated with neurodegenerative disorders including frontotemporal lobar degeneration and amyotrophic lateral sclerosis (ALS).
 In particular, the TDP-43 mutants M337V and Q331K are being studied for their roles in ALS.
+While the aberrant mislocalization and cytoplasmic aggregation of TDP-43 characterizes FTLD with TDP-43 pathology (FTLD-TDP), recent work suggests the amyloid fibrils found in human FTLD-TDP brains are composed of transmembrane lysosomal protein TMEM106b rather than TDP-43.
 Cytoplasmic TDP-43 pathology is the dominant histopathological feature of multisystem proteinopathy.
 The N-terminal domain, which contributes importantly to the aggregation of the C-terminal region, has a novel structure with two negatively charged loops.
 A recent study has demonstrated that cellular stress can trigger the abnormal cytoplasmic mislocalisation of TDP-43 in spinal motor neurons in vivo, providing insight into how TDP-43 pathology may develop in sporadic ALS patients.